Thingy18/harrymills.github.io/essays/UI-Frameworks.md

 <img width="1000px" class="text-center p-4" src="../img/Bootstrap5webpage.png">

 If you pull up a side by side of the original and that image you will see that everything is just a little bit off.
 It took me about 2-3 hours to make that page and of that maybe 15-20 minutes was me writing out the HTML side of the code and the rest of that time was spent trying to format things.
 I should clarify that writing out the HTML code entirely consisted of me hitting tab when github copilot suggested things and then deleting a couple of tags.
-Most of the formatting troubles came from trying to figure out exactly which tags I needed add the Bootstrap 5 Justify-Content classes to.
+Most of the formatting troubles came from trying to figure out exactly which tags I needed add the Bootstrap 5 Justify-Content classes to which was surprisingly difficult.
+I got things to look alright but I was generally upset I could not get a couple of things to look perfect.

-## Is it useful?
+## Is Bootstrap 5 useful?

-6
+After the scathing review I have just given I am guessing any one reading this essay might be suprised that my answer is Bootstrap 5 is groundbreakingly useful.
+This is contingent on the use of github copilot or a similar ai being used with it.